Shakuhachi buyers guide – how to buy shakuhachi

 To 1.8 or not, that is the question

 As you probably know, 1.8 key of D is the standard shakuhachi length or key.
-This means that most instructional materials will be aimed at 1.8 and most teachers teach on 1.8.
+This means that most instructional materials will be aimed at 1.8 and most teachers instruct on 1.8.
 If you have small hands or physical limitations, 1.8 might also be the largest shakuhachi you can hope to play.
 For these reasons, 1.8 D is the best choice for most people’s first shakuhachi purchase.

 All that glitters is not bamboo